-Figure 5.31: Conditional «Specify» Abstraction Relationship Example

 The realization dependency relationship indicates the relationship between a base class and it’s realizing class.

 The realization dependency relationship along with the «PruneAndRefactor» stereotype indicates the relationship between a Base Model class/relationship and the cloned/pruned/refactored Purpose Specific Model class/relationship.